NamitaMalik/Fetching-Data-in-Angular2/README.md

 ```

 We have injected `PostsDataService`.
 We register it as a provider by doing `providers:[PostsDataService]` so that its instance is available to all the child components of `PostsComponent`.
-In case you are not aware about the **Angular2** services, you can have a quick read [here](http://namitamalik.github.io/Services-in-Angular2/)
+In case you are not aware about the **Angular2** Services, you can have a quick read [Services in Angular2](http://namitamalik.github.io/Services-in-Angular2/)

 Let's see the `posts-data.ts`, where we define the `PostsData`: